Zuzanav/bamazon/README.md

 `npm i`

-Next, type ' node bamazonCustomer.js ' to open the application.
+Next, type `node bamazonCustomer.js` to open the application.

 ## The App